ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

   * While it's running look at the task execution by hitting a line number.
   * After the run has finished, leave `ansible-navigator` with multiple `ESC`
   * Check the deployment worked:

 ```bash
 curl node2
 ```

-There is a commandline parameter to `ansible-navigator` that makes the run and output mimic `ansible-playbook`, that is not jumping into the TUI interface, give it a try:
+There is a command line parameter to `ansible-navigator` that makes the run and output mimic `ansible-playbook`, that is not jumping into the TUI interface, give it a try:

 ```bash
 ansible-navigator run ~/ee-flow/deploy-container.yml -i ~/lab_inventory/hosts -m stdout